sjas/adlint/README.md

 ### Installation

 Setup your Ruby interpreter.
-Then, you can install AdLint by following instruction.
+Then, you can install AdLint by the following instruction.

     % gem install adlint
-or

-    % sudo gem install adlint

 ### Evaluation